 Surgical options for gallstone removal include:

-By incorporating these home remedies, along with your doctor’s care, you can better treat gallstones and prevent future attacks.
+By incorporating these prevention tips along with your doctor’s care into your daily routine, you can better treat gallstones and prevent future attacks.